TWUOnline/ldrs591/_pages/unit-7-overview.md

 Unit 7 is divided into .. topics:
 <p style="padding-left: 30px">Topic 1: Understand why researchers use mixed-methods research.</p>
 <p style="padding-left: 30px">Topic 2: Recognize four different mixed-methods research designs.</p>
-<p style="padding-left: 30px">Topic 3: Using a mixed-methods approach to understand leadership.</p>
+<p style="padding-left: 30px">Topic 3: Why a mixed-methods approach is used to understand leadership.</p>
 &nbsp;
 <h3>Learning Outcomes</h3>
 When you have completed this unit you should be able to:<span style="color: #ff0000"><strong> [check new outcomes]</strong></span>